AdaCore/spark2014/docs/ug/spark_2014.rst

 As they cannot cause data races, constant and constant after elaboration objects (see :ref:`Aspect Constant_After_Elaboration`) are considered as synchronized and can be accessed by multiple tasks.
+For example, we can declare a global constant ``Max_Accounts`` and use it inside ``Account_Management`` without risking data races:

 .. code-block:: ada